 Shortly after this last physical encounter, contact with the group was prohibited by the Indian government in order to protect the tribe from disease.
 Mr. Pandit says, "The government has to make sure they're not harmed, and that they don't die from imported diseases."
 In response to John Chau's death, Mr. Pandit said, "We should respect their wish to be left alone."
 Still, he says he hopes some day to visit the island again and leave more coconuts, explaining, "We can't leave them forever."

-They live in the North Sentinel island of the Andaman and Nicobar islands, and they are completely isolated from the rest of the world.
+They live in the North Sentinel island of the Andaman and Nicobar islands.

-They are dark, tall people who hunt, gather, and fish.
-They eat coconuts, wild honey, nuts fruit, and raw animal meat.
+They live in the forest that covers the island and hunt, gather, and fish.
+Their diet includes seafood such as crabs.
+They eat wild honey, nuts, fruit and raw animal meat.
 There appears to be no agriculture among them.
 Their houses are large, having no side walls or decorative materials.
-They wear little clothing.
+They wear almost no clothing with the exception of some headbands and ornaments.
 During hunting they wear leaves and belts as protection, and they use javelins and flat bows and arrows as weapons.
-Music, dancing, and celebrations are known to be part of their culture.
+Music, dancing and celebrations are known to be part of their culture.

 |People Name General||Sentinelese|

 |Frontier People Group||Yes|

 |GSEC||0 (per PeopleGroups.org)|